statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .1. the safe area(s) shall generally be internal space(s); however, the use of an external space as a safe area may be allowed by the Administration taking into account any restriction due to the area of operation and relevant expected environmental conditions;

-.2. the safe area(s) shall provide all occupants with the following basic services<sup> 3) Refer to the Performance standards for the systems and services to remain operational on passenger ships for safe return to port and orderly evacuation and abandonment after a casualty (MSC.1/Circ.1214). </sup> to ensure that the health of passengers and crew is maintained:
+.2. the safe area(s) shall provide all occupants with the following basic services to ensure that the health of passengers and crew is maintained:

 .1. sanitation;